Sphereon-Opensource/eidas-signature-client/README.md

 ## Create the signature

-The default Signature Service implementations delegate this method to the corresponding method of the CertificateProvider, given most
-CertificateProviders to not expose private keys for security reasons.
+The default Signature Service implementations delegate this method to the corresponding method of the KeyProvider, given most KeyProviders to not expose private keys for security reasons.

-Depending on the certificate provider settings this method could be traversing the network as it might call a signature REST API, or use a network/cloud based Hardware Security Module containing the private key to sign.
+Depending on the Key Provider settings this method could be traversing the network as it might call a signature REST API, or use a network/cloud based Hardware Security Module containing the private key to sign.
 As such we advise to create the digest beforehand so original documents/data is not being sent.
 Only the hash digest will traverse the network.